What’s the best way to teach math?

 One obvious component of math education is the curricula.
 A lot of research has been done in this area: the ideal problems to use when first introducing long division or fraction multiplication, for example, or the order in which new math concepts are introduced.
 In a sequence of exercises, should difficulty ramp up fast or should it ramp up gently?
 Some even advocate for a difficulty spike early on that lets up after a while.
 There are many questions like this.

 You can’t stop there, though.
 As many parents and teachers know, there are a thousand other factors that affect student performance in math.
 One of those is attitude: when a teacher clearly dislikes math themselves, or gives math problems as punishment, that sends a message to the students about the value of math.
-Another is the physical classroom: is it bright and airy?
-Dank and crowded?
-Or what about cultural factors– do the children live in a culture that celebrates achievement in math, or a culture that denigrates those good at math as uncool nerds?
-Singapore achieved great results with a homegrown curriculum, but if the Singapore math approach is subsequently introduced to Seattle (as is actually happening now), will it have the same wondrous effect?
-It’s difficult to do real controlled studies on this kind of thing: no two classrooms are alike, even in the same school, let alone when you start varying things across languages and cultures.
+Another is the physical classroom: Is it bright and airy?
+Dark and crowded?
+What about cultural factors: Do the children live in a culture that celebrates achievement in math, or a culture that denigrates those good at math as uncool nerds?
+Singapore achieved great results with a homegrown curriculum, but if the Singapore math approach is subsequently introduced to Seattle, will it have the same wondrous effect?
+It’s difficult to do real controlled studies on this kind of thing.
+No two classrooms are alike, even in the same school, let alone when you start varying things across languages and cultures.

 * * *